DoctorTonyTonyChopper/CCL1/diary.md

 - Have fun, lol ✅

-### 01-02-2025
+### 02-02-2025
-- Adjust the names in the code 🚨🚨
+- Adjust the names in the code ✅
-- Add a proper background (image) for the website 👨🏽‍🔧
-- Adjust sound for drone 👨🏽‍🔧
+- Add sound effect for collecting shuriken ✅
-- Adjust sound for enemy 👨🏽‍🔧
+- Add sound effect for Drone death/destruction ✅
-- Mute music button 👨🏽‍🔧

 ------